Timshel/OIDCWarden/SSO.md

 - `SSO_ORGANIZATIONS_ENABLED`: control if group/orgnization mapping is done (will send Org invitation), default is `false`
 - `SSO_ORGANIZATIONS_REVOCATION`: control if membership can be revoked, default is `false`
 - `SSO_ORGANIZATIONS_TOKEN_PATH`: path to read groups/organization in the Id token
-- `SSO_ORGANIZATIONS_ALL_COLLECTIONS`: On invitation, grant read acceess to all existing collections, default is `true`.
+- `SSO_ORGANIZATIONS_ALL_COLLECTIONS`: On invitation, grant read access to all existing collections, default is `true`.
 Does not grant access to collections created afterwards.
 - `ORGANIZATION_INVITE_AUTO_ACCEPT`: Bypass part of the invitation logic and set users as `Accepted` (Apply to non SSO logic too).
 Admin confirmation is still required.
 - `SSO_CLIENT_CACHE_EXPIRATION`: Cache calls to the discovery endpoint, duration in seconds, `0` to disable (default `0`);
 - `SSO_DEBUG_TOKENS`: Log all tokens for easier debugging (default `false`, `LOG_LEVEL=debug` or `LOG_LEVEL=info,oidcwarden::sso=debug` need to be set)